-Q2.
-What types of information are Brooklyn Horror Film Festival sites collecting, and how are the sites collecting it?
+What types of information is Brooklyn Horror Film Festival collecting, and how is the site collecting it?

-The majority of great products and services on our sites are offered without our collecting any personally identifiable information from you.
-You can surf Brooklyn Horror Film Festival Web sites and view much of our terrific content anonymously.
+The majority of our sites and services are offered without our collecting any personally identifiable information from you.
+You can surf Brooklyn Horror Film Festival Web sites and view much of our content anonymously.

 Information You Provide

 There are a few activities on our sites where the collection of personally identifiable information is necessary.
-Those activities include things like entering a contest or sweepstakes, signing up for a free e-mail account, making a purchase, or contacting us.
+Those activities include things like entering a contest or sweepstakes, signing up for a e-mail list, making a purchase, or contacting us.
 When personally identifiable information is collected, you will know because you will have to fill out a form.
-For most activities, we collect only your name, e-mail address, birth date, gender, and zip code.
+For most activities, we collect only your name, e-mail address, and zip code.
 When you make a purchase, we also collect your street and billing addresses, your phone number, and credit card information.
-Depending on what you purchase, we may also need to collect other personal information, like your clothing size.
+Depending on what you purchase, we may also need to collect other personal information, an example would be something like your clothing size.

 What Are Cookies, and How Does Brooklyn Horror Film Festival Use Them?

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Google Chrome or Internet Explorer) settings.
 Each browser is a little different, so look at your browser Help menu to learn the correct way to modify your cookies.
 If you turn cookies off, you won’t have access to many Brooklyn Horror Film Festival features that make your Web experience more efficient — like the features mentioned above — and some of our services may not function properly.

 How does Brooklyn Horror Film Festival use the personally identifiable information that has been collected?